nodejs/build/doc/jenkins-guide.md

 ![](../static-assets/jenkins-authorization-normal.png)

-***Note: the Jenkins UI changes occaisonally, as does the permissions.
+***Note: the Jenkins UI changes occasionally, as does the permissions.
 Make a screenshot of the "before" state if it does not exactly match the documented screenshot (and update the documented screenshot).***